 How much tax do I pay on dividends in the UK?

-Dividend tax rates in the UK for the 2025/26 tax year range from 8.75% to 39.35%, depending on your income tax band.
-Basic rate taxpayers pay 8.75%, higher rate taxpayers pay 33.75% and additional rate taxpayers pay 39.35%.
-These HMRC dividend tax rates apply once your dividend income exceeds the £500 UK dividends allowance, also called the dividend tax free allowance.
+For 2026/27, dividend tax rates in the UK range from 10.75% to 39.35%, depending on your income tax band.
+Basic rate taxpayers pay 10.75%, higher rate taxpayers pay 35.75% and additional rate taxpayers pay 39.35%.
+These HMRC dividend tax rates apply once your dividend income exceeds the £500 UK dividends allowance.

 Is it better to take dividends or salary in the UK?